Saakaarb/Predictive-Maintenance-Scheduling-as-a-Markov-Decision-Process/README.md

 - forward_search.py: File that reads real-world data from the file passengers.py and given certain parameters, calculates an optimal policy
 - passengers.py: Uses data from several sources including the [Bureau of Transport](https://www.bts.dot.gov/product/passenger-travel-facts-and-figures)
-- Writeup.pdf: This is the final writeup for the course project, demonstrating results, drawbacks and future work.
+- AA228_finalpaper.pdf: This is the final writeup for the course project, demonstrating results, drawbacks and future work.
 Refer to this for detailed explanations of every component of the project